TriplyDB/Documentation/docs/triply-db/index.md

 ### General overview

-The general overview gives an insight in the software version of the instance.
-Each instance consists out of a console and an API.
+The general overview gives an insight into the software version of the instance.
+Each instance consists of a console and an API.
 The console is the web interface of the instance and has a build date corresponding to the build date of the docker image of the console and a version number corresponding to the version of the docker image.
 The API is the layer between the console and the data.
 The API is separate from the console and is a different docker image.
 The API also has a version and build date of the docker image.
-But also contains a starting time, and a updated time, the moments when the docker image is started for this instance or when the docker image is updated for the instance.
+Also contains a starting time, and an updated time, the moments when the docker image is started for this instance or when the docker image is updated for the instance.

 ### Accounts overview

-The accounts overview shows how many organizations and users are on this instance.
+The accounts overview shows how many organizations and users are in this instance.
 The organizations and users are shown in a counter if no limit is set.
 If a limit is set on the number of organizations and/or users of the instance a gauge is shown.

 ### Data overview

-The data overview shows how multiple statistics about datasets.
+The data overview shows multiple statistics about datasets.
 The first counter shows the amount of datasets on the instance.
 The second and third counters show the amount of graphs and statements in all graphs.
 The fourth and fifth counters show the amount of unique graphs and statements.
-When a graph is copied from one dataset to another the data in that graph does not change.
+When a graph is copied from one dataset to another, the data in that graph does not change.
 The amount of unique data does not change either.
 The amount of unique data is a more representative way of calculating the amount of data in the instance.
-All statistics are shown in a counter if no limit is set.
+All statistics are shown in a counter, if no limit is set.
 If a limit is set on one of the statistics of the instance a gauge is shown.

 ### Services overview